Have you ever thought about counselling?

 She suggests that if you’re not ‘mad enough’ it’s decided you don’t need help, and if you’re ‘too mad’ you don’t qualify.
 You might be offered a few phone calls to be “assessed” (which anyone with depression or anxiety will tell you is a stress in itself), but if you’re not making swift enough progress (or at least you’re not hitting the ‘outcomes’) you could be asked to find somewhere else to seek help.

-The irony is that if people were seen early enough they might not reach that critical point of being in crisis.
+If people are seen early enough they might not reach that critical point of being in crisis.

 But is it worth it?